cdp menu

 Here’s what you should do to sync the audience with the destination:

-1. Go to “Event Sync” tab of the segment you want to sync.
+1. Go to “Event Sync” tab of the audience you want to sync.

 2. After 30-40 minutes from connecting the destinations (Facebook & Google Analytics gtag) in the Destinations page, you can see them here.